jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_1.rst

     # False is not true
     # False is a boolean

-:ref:`in Python, 0.0 is False and positive and negative floats are True<is a float False or True?>`
+:ref:`in Python, 0.0 is False and positive and negative floats are True<should I group a float as False or True?>`

 -----

 *********************************************************************************
-is a string False or True?
+should I group a string as False or True\?
 *********************************************************************************

 ----